-After you invest with the first one-time capital, you have an option to invest automatically every single month.
+After you invest with the first one-time capital, you have an option to schedule a recurring deposit to automatically invest every single month via direct debit.
 If you find it hard to save and invest regularly, the best strategy is to automate it, so the money is invested way before you see it.

-For experienced investors, especially in other investment vehicles like traditional mutual funds and real estates, StashAway could be an alternative to diversify your overall portfolio.
+For experienced investors, especially in other investment vehicles like traditional mutual funds and real estate, StashAway could be an alternative to diversify your overall portfolio.